: Click or tap on any technique - the definition will be displayed here. that appears in bold to show its definition.

 : post hoc - proclaiming that because something occurred after X, it was caused by X, when no causal relationship at all may exist. : Taking the credit for defeating ISIS, when the military strategy used was largely inherited from the Obama administration.[2]

-: false equivalence - implying that two things are essentially the same, when they only have anecdotal similarities. : Between Hillary Clinton floating the possibility of contesting the 2016 election, if foreign interference was proven, to a sitting president just not accepting the results of an election.[7]
+: false equivalence - implying that two things are essentially the same, despite being significantly different, by focusing on anecdotal or superficial similarities. : Between Clinton considering contesting the 2016 election results over foreign interference and Trump refusing to accept the results, overlooking that Clinton ultimately conceded even after evidence of interference emerged.[7]

 : exaggeration - stretching the truth to make something seem more powerful or meaningful than it actually is. : 10-years is the MAXIMUM penalty for damaging federal property and the 10-year penalty is not something new.[2]